-Gemini and Coinbase are the most popular cryptocurrency exchanges based in the United States.
-Both platforms have similar crypto offerings, are available in over 50 countries, and both boast a “security-first” approach to trading.
+Gemini and Coinbase are two of the most popular cryptocurrency exchanges based in the United States.
+Both platforms have similar cryptocurrency offerings, are available in more than 50 countries, and provide a secure approach to trading.

 Gemini was founded by the famous Winklevoss twins.
-After their $60 million settlement with Facebook founder Mark Zuckerberg, they invested heavily in Bitcoin and eventually founded their own cryptocurrency exchange, Gemini, in 2015.
-It is a U.S.-based exchange that follows the tight Know Your Customer (KYC) and anti-money laundering requirements of the U.S. government.
+After their $65 million settlement with Meta founder Mark Zuckerberg, they invested heavily in bitcoin and eventually founded their own cryptocurrency exchange, Gemini, in 2014.
+It is a U.S.-based exchange that follows the tight know-your-customer and anti-money laundering requirements of the U.S. government.

 Coinbase was founded in 2012 by Brian Armstrong and Fred Ehrsam.
-They have become the most popular centralized exchange in the U.S., supporting the top cryptocurrencies on the market.
-The intuitive app and ability to buy crypto with a credit card have made it easier than ever for new investors to get started.
+The company has become one of the most popular centralized exchanges in the U.S., supporting the top cryptocurrencies on the market.
+The intuitive app and ability to buy cryptocurrency using a variety of methods have made it easier than ever for new investors to get started.

-We’ve reviewed both platforms based on their supported currencies, security, fees, features, and more so you can decide on the best option.
+We’ve reviewed both platforms based on their supported currencies, security, fees, features, and more so you can decide which is the better option for you.

 Gemini vs. Coinbase: At a Glance